Showing posts with label Waterways Experiment Station. Show all posts

 Saturday, January 12, 2013

-Mississippi Basin Model construction and instruments
+Mississippi Basin Model Construction and Instruments

 Regular readers may remember my earlier posts about the Mississippi Basin Model from early 2010, July 2010, and Dec.
 2010.
 This was the most comprehensive hydraulic model ever built, meaning it covered the largest land extent of any model.
 The Corps of Engineers also built a Chesapeake Bay Model and one of San Francisco Bay.
 The Chesapeake model only had a full operational life of three years and is now gone.
 But the San Francisco model still exists and is open to visitors in a warehouse in Sausalito.